learn-co-curriculum/fe-guide-to-labs/README.md

 resources: 0
 ---

-## Ironboard - Lab Guide ##
+## Learn - Lab Guide ##

-This guide is meant as a reference that provides the detailed steps to go through when working on labs in Ironboard.
+This guide is meant as a reference that provides the detailed steps to go through when working on labs in Learn.
 You can come back to this reference later if you forget any of the steps below.

 ### 1. Fork ###

-Forking is the process of making a personal remote copy of the Ironboard lab.
+Forking is the process of making a personal remote copy of the Learn lab.

 <img width="100%" height="auto" src="http://ironboard-curriculum-content.s3.amazonaws.com/front-end/lab-assets/git-workflow-1.png" alt="Git Workflow 1">

-To get started, in Ironboard click the title of the lab to go to Flatiron School's copy of the lab on Github.
+To get started, in Learn click the title of the lab to go to Learn's copy of the lab on Github.

 <img width="100%" height="auto" src="http://ironboard-curriculum-content.s3.amazonaws.com/front-end/lab-assets/ironboard-labs-step-0.jpg" alt="Ironboard Labs Step 0">

-Next on Flatiron's Github page for the lab click the Fork button.
+Next on Learn Co Students's Github page for the lab click the Fork button.

 <img width="100%" height="auto" src="http://ironboard-curriculum-content.s3.amazonaws.com/front-end/lab-assets/ironboard-labs-step-1.jpg" alt="Ironboard Labs Step 1">